necromuralist/necromuralist.github.io/posts/converting-nikola-from-a-blog-to-a-site/index.rst

    INDEX_PATH = "posts"

+.. note:: This was commented out by default so uncomment it and make the change.

 Creating the Home Page
 ----------------------

 At this point if you build the site and navigate to it you'll find that your home-page is now a directory of your ``output`` folder.
 You can navigate to a page by going through the folders, but this is probably not the intended way to get around.
 The easiest way (that I found) to create the home-page is to create a new-page (``nikola new_page``) and when prompted for a title, call it ``index``.
-This will create ``stories/index.rst`` which you can edit to become your home page (make sure to change the title if you don't want the page headline to be 'index').
+This will create ``pages/index.rst`` which you can edit to become your home page (make sure to change the title if you don't want the page headline to be 'index').

 .. note:: Some other things might need to be re-done in the ``conf.py`` as well, since the folder structure has changed.
 These are only the basic steps to switch.
 The ``NAVIGATION_LINKS`` in particular may need updating.